System Design Space

 How to constrain pilot scope, choose the first domain, and show business value within 30 days.

-Key insight: A good MVP proves value on one data flow and one consumer group, not by simulating a full enterprise redesign.
+Key takeaway: A good MVP proves value on one data flow and one consumer group, not by simulating a full platform redesign.

 Chapter 4